nucleotides/nucleotides-data/doc/input_data.md

 ## Benchmarks

-The `benchmark.yml` file describes the benchmarks performed within nucleotid.es.
-Each entry corresponds to a type of benchmark and lists the types of docker images used in producing results and then evaluating them.
+The `benchmark_type.yml` file describes the types benchmarks within nucleotid.es.
+Each entry corresponds describes a single benchmark type which is composed of product and evaluation biobox image types, combined with a list of data sets used as benchmark inputs.
+The product biobox image is the Docker image to which input data is given for benchmarking.
+The evaluation biobox image is the type of image to used to evaluate the results and generate metrics.
+An example entry is:

 ```yaml
 ---